 As a trusted and innovative partner, BIOVECTRA’s global client base includes most of the top 20 biopharmaceutical companies in the world.
 “Our clients develop important, life-saving medicines for people all around the globe,” said BIOVECTRA’s Windsor General Manager, Heather Delage.
 “This exciting expansion project is designed to help propel us toward being a top-tier player in the biologics field, where many therapies are advancing rapidly, and changing the way healthcare is delivered.”

 Beyond these expansion plans, BIOVECTRA intends to complement its existing academic partnerships by forming additional collaborations with Canadian academic institutions.
 This investment includes reinforcing its future talent base by providing over 25 students with on-the-job training and internship opportunities on an annual basis.

-BioVectra is a CDMO that serves global pharmaceutical and biotech companies with full-service cGMP outsourcing solutions for intermediates and active pharmaceutical ingredients.
-An innovative and reliable service partner with a strong regulatory history, BioVectra has over 45 years of experience specializing in:
+BIOVECTRA is a pharmaceutical CDMO that serves global pharmaceutical and biotech companies with full-service cGMP outsourcing solutions for intermediates and active pharmaceutical ingredients.
+An innovative and reliable service partner with a strong regulatory history, BIOVECTRA has over 45 years of experience specializing in:

 Communications and Marketing Manager